peterkwkwan/Programming_Theory/data_structures.md

 - How can we store arrays in memory?
   - each element in array is stored as a series of bits
+  - elements in an array are always contiguous, meaning they are adjacent to each other